This is How to Plan the Best 2 Days in Paris Itinerary

 How Long to Spend in Paris

 For a Paris itinerary, 2 days is pretty short as there is so much to do in the city.
 But, it can be done by planning ahead.
-You’ll have to prioritize what to see in Paris in 2 days based on which activities are most important to you, whether that’s shopping, museum hopping, wandering pretty streets, trying out lots of restaurants, and so on.
+You’ll have to prioritize what to see in Paris in two days based on which activities are most important to you, whether that’s shopping, museum hopping, wandering pretty streets, trying out lots of restaurants, and so on.

 If you start early and move fast, you can squeeze in all of these things to do in Paris in 2 days, but you might want to pick just one of the museums and a couple of the neighborhoods to allow more time to experience them fully.